railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/1_1_Inst_Config_install.rst

 .. index::
    single: installation; eTiny web server
-   single: installation; Open ERP client-web server
+   single: installation; OpenERP client-web server

-Installation of an Open ERP web server
+Installation of an OpenERP web server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Just as you installed a GTK client on a Linux server, you can also install the Open ERP client-web server.
+Just as you installed a GTK client on a Linux server, you can also install the OpenERP client-web server.
 You can install it from sources after installing its dependencies from packages as you did with the Open ERP server,